echefuru/Lucky-Aces/README.md

 ## License
 * * *
 ## Feedback
 Feedback is always welcomed!
-You can give us a feed back here via this [Google form](https://forms.gle/j6YgxbqzXkKH9xN17).
+You can give us feedback via this [Google form](https://forms.gle/j6YgxbqzXkKH9xN17).
+__However, we only accept valid feedback!__
+Valid feedback has to be either compliments or suggestions.
+A suggestion has to include two parts: the problem and your thoughts on improving the problem.
+Please be specific!
 * * *
 ## Contributions